adam-maj/tiny-gpu/README.md

 Below is a sample of the execution traces, showing on each cycle the execution of every thread within every core, including the current instruction, PC, register values, states, etc.

 ![execution trace](docs/images/trace.png)

+**For anyone trying to run the simulation or play with this repo, please feel free to DM me on [twitter](https://twitter.com/majmudaradam) if you run into any issues - I want you to get this running!**

 ## Notes